 How Law Firms Can Improve Their Client Experience with Personalization

 Personalization has quickly developed into a vital tool to reach clients and make them feel appreciated in a way that speaks to them as individuals, not as part of a broad demographic group.
-For clients, personalization has the potential to turn your law firm into that reliable, old pair of slippers, positioning you as someone they can turn to get that warm and fuzzy feeling or when deciding to refer you to someone else who requires your legal assistance.
+For clients, personalization has the potential to turn your law firm into that reliable, old pair of slippers, positioning you as someone they can turn to get that warm and fuzzy feeling, or when you decide to refer you to someone else who requires your legal assistance.

 Over and over, Spotify hits the mark, providing the user with pleasure and comfort that keeps them coming back every day.
 Improving the user experience is the magic of personalization.
 The magic your law firm creates increases the chances that your clients will have a better overall impression of their interaction with your law firm and your lawyers.